nick-ng/poe-map-team/story-route/4-player-part-2.md

   - **David** and **Jac** get Elixir
 - Second runner get Control Blocks WP
 - All kill Avarius and get Staff
+- Go to Ravaged Square WP and turn in staff
+  - **David** and **Jac** warp to someone in Ravaged Square and turn in staff
+- Main runner get to Kitava and TP
+- All kill Kitava